 Join the SPRINT

 We will select sixteen bluetech startups and seafood-related businesses with operations and impact in the Gulf of Maine to join the SPRINT.
 Selected businesses will receive free one year memberships to SeaAhead, join its growing community of bluetech innovators, and gain access to a network of advisors and digital resources.
 GMRI will also select a subset of this group for immersive business development support by the Gulf of Maine Ventures team.
-Apply today!
+Rolling admissions — apply today!

 Maine's Blue Economy